java2509/Credit_Risk_Analysis/README.md

 The following model outputs were analyzed for all 6 models.

-- Accuracy score : measures how many observations in the testing set were correctly predicted by the model Accuracy = TP+TN/TP+FP+FN+TN
+- Accuracy score : measures how many observations in the testing set were correctly predicted by the model (i.e the higher the better)
+  Accuracy = TP+TN/TP+FP+FN+TN
-- Precision : measure of how reliable a positive classification is Precision = TP/(TP + FP)
+- Precision : measure of how reliable a positive classification is (i.e the higher the better Precision = TP/(TP + FP)
 - Recall/sensitivity : measure of predicted positive observations to the all observations in actual class Recall = TP / (TP + FN)